Izofen/torrent/Неофициальные сборники/README_004.md

 01. 101 Strings - Ode To Billy Joe 03:15
 02. The London Symphony Orchestra - Drive 03:51
-03. Anthony Ventura - I<1>d Love You To Want Me 03:36
+03. Anthony Ventura - I d Love You To Want Me 03:36
 04. Ray Davies & Button Down Brass - The Shadow Of Your Smile 03:47
 05. Bert Kaempfert - Kiss Her Once With Feeling 02:49
 06. Botticelli - Could It Be Magic 03:14
 07. Caravelli - A New Day Has Come 03:05
 08. Frank Chacksfield - Hopelessly Devoted To You 03:10
-09. John Morgan Orchestra - Plaisir D<1>Amour 03:41
+09. John Morgan Orchestra - Plaisir D Amour 03:41
 10. Johnny Pearson & His Orchestra - I Honestly Love You 03:54(   Читать дальше...   )01.
-Waldo De Los Rios - Everybody<1>s Talkin<1> 02:30
+Waldo De Los Rios - Everybody s Talkin  02:30
 02. Arthur Greenslade - Too Much Heaven 02:52
 03. Nelson Riddle - I love How You Love Me 02:33
 04. Percy Faith - I Only Have Eyes For You 04:40